WolffRuoff/LEGO-5-Star-Predictor/README.md

 ![Graph 3.5](./Images/Graph3_5.png)

-Even though it is more spread out and easier to read, there is no clear correlation between list price and the star ratings for sets under $150.
+Even though it is more spread out and easier to read, there is no clear correlation (only -0.05) between list price and the star ratings for sets under $150.
 We believe this is because people's subconscious expectations treat these price points the same.

 #### Graph 4:
 ![Graph 4](./Images/Graph4.png)